 Just because our company was scaling so significantly with our existing products didn’t mean I stopped creating new ones.
 In March, Schmidt’s launched Charcoal + Magnesium, which became an instant top seller, followed by two more sensitive skin scents: Jasmine Tea and Coconut Pineapple.
 These three were super fun to develop, not only because scent exploration always ignited my passion for making, but also because it gave me a refreshing break from the operational side of the business.

-For scents that aren’t available as essential oils, like pineapple, specialized fragrance houses can mimic the smell using natural extracts of fruits or plants called isolates.
+For scents that aren’t available as essential oils (like pineapple), specialized fragrance houses can mimic the smell using natural fruit/plant extracts called isolates.
 You can get pretty close to a pineapple scent, it turns out, with isolates of tree sap and certain flowers.
 I worked with multiple natural fragrance houses to perfect Jasmine Tea, inspired by one of my and Chris’s favorite teas, and Coconut Pineapple, a bright, tropical option I felt had been missing from our lineup.
-Charcoal + Magnesium was one of our most sophisticated and adventurous scents, reminiscent of freshly-fallen rain on concrete (in the fragrance world, we call this petrichor or ozone) with top notes of fresh citrus.
+Charcoal + Magnesium was one of our most sophisticated and adventurous scents, reminiscent of freshly fallen rain on concrete (in the fragrance world, we call this petrichor or ozone) with top notes of fresh citrus.

-We always worked with at least two fragrance houses at a time to make sure we were getting the best quality, product, and prices, and of course as backup to ensure we never ran out of supply.
+We always worked with at least two fragrance houses at a time to make sure we were getting the best quality, product, and prices (and of course as backup to ensure we never ran out of supply).
 I’d developed close relationships at the fragrance houses and would tell them which scents I was interested in exploring, and they’d send a variety of samples.
 It was always exciting when a delivery of new scents showed up on my desk.
-I’d quickly stop whatever I was doing, despite how urgent, and eagerly tear into the box filled with little amber bottles.
-There was often a quick “ewww no,” some “hmm, maybes,” and occasionally an “ooh, that’s nice.”
-The “ooh, that’s nice” ones would earn a place at my desk for further consideration.
+I’d quickly stop whatever I was doing (regardless of how urgent), and eagerly tear into the box filled with little amber bottles.
+There was often a quick ewww no, some hmm, maybes, and occasionally an ooh, that’s nice.
+The ooh, that’s nice ones would earn a place at my desk for further consideration.
 I built up quite the collection over the years and would sometimes dig into my own stash for additional inspiration and tweaks.

 Before we introduced our Charcoal + Magnesium deodorant, we saw in industry reports that charcoal was a trending ingredient in personal care products, with large volumes of Google search interest.
 Additionally, another deodorant brand had launched its own version of a charcoal deodorant, which was performing successfully.
 After analyzing these reports, we started considering how we might formulate our own.
 It was becoming clear that more customers were interested in charcoal, and we wanted to provide a spin on a version that would compete with—and outperform (always our goal!)—the rest.
 We wanted to be unique (hence Charcoal + Magnesium, with a distinct label and scent direction), but participating in a trend is oftentimes a smart business move.
 Developing the formula required more kitchen time for me, this time to perfect the ratio of charcoal, magnesium, and baking soda.
 When I nailed the combination, I referred to it as my new “hybrid” formula, as it had ingredients from both my original and sensitive skin versions, plus the addition of charcoal.
 It was everything I loved about both formulas combined into one (perfect texture and efficacy), and I was proud to again be innovating with a new use of ingredients in deodorant.